The message from the Prime Minister could not be clearer, the UK Government is committed to leaving the EU on 31 October deal or no deal.

-techUK has identified a number of key areas where our members may face challenges in the event of no deal if preparations are not made.
-These relate to:
+In this guide techUK has identified a number of key areas where our members may face challenges in the event of no deal if preparations are not made.
+We have also provided links to general Government guidance and self diganosis tools to prepare members for the UK to leave the EU on 31 October.

 - Sending and receiving personal data to and from the EU